What Is Hospitality and What Does Hospitality Mean?

 What does hospitality mean to you in your role?
-How do you show clients “outrageous” hospitality?
+How do you show event clients amazing hospitality at your venue?

 We decided to define the elusive question by asking the hospitality professionals who show it to clients day in and day out.

 Defining What Hospitality Means and What Hospitality Is